Obamacare: Small Business Compliance with the Affordable Care Act

 - Employers must provide current and newly hired employees with a Notice of Marketplace Coverage Options (this form is for employers currently offering coverage).

-If You Do Not Offer Health Insurance to Your Employees
+Small Business ACA Compliance: If You Don't Offer Health Insurance

-If you don't currently offer health insurance benefits, you will not be penalized as long as you have fewer than 50 FTE employees.
-You will need to provide your current and newly hired employees with a Notice of Marketplace Coverage Options (this form is for employers not offering coverage) and comply with the other provisions listed in the previous section.
+If you don't currently offer health insurance benefits, you won't be penalized as long as you have fewer than 50 FTE employees.
+You'll need to provide your current and newly hired employees with a Notice of Marketplace Coverage Options (this form is for employers not offering coverage) and comply with the other provisions listed in the previous section.

 Small Business Health Options Program

-Small businesses with up to 50 FTE employees may access the health care insurance marketplaces through the Small Business Health Options Program (SHOP), for coverage beginning in 2014 (employers with up to 100 FTE employees will be eligible for coverage beginning in 2016).
+Small businesses with up to 50 FTE employees may access the health care insurance marketplaces through the Small Business Health Options Program (SHOP) for coverage.
 Call the Dept. of Health and Human Services (HHS) at 1-800-706- 7893 for information about the SHOP Marketplace.